-- #05 Identify opportunities and risk and understand the effects of the learn/work environment data on the business.
+- #05 Identify opportunities and risks and understand the effects of the learn/work environment data on the business.

-- #06 Communicate main contribution of the learn/work environment to the strategic intent and objectives.
+- #06 Communicate the main contribution of the learn/work environment to the strategic intent and objectives.

-- #07 FREM’s natural partner to align the learn/work environment to the strategic objectives, besides ICT department, is the Human Resources department.
+- #07 FREM’s natural partner to align the learn/work environment to the strategic objectives, besides the IT department, is the Human Resources department.